rushikeshjorgewar1999/ClearPay---Distributed-Payment-Gateway/README.md

-# PayShield — Distributed Payment Gateway
+# ClearPay — Distributed Payment Gateway

 A **PCI-compliant**, high-throughput distributed payment gateway supporting **Card** and **Net Banking** transactions, built for financial consistency and security at scale.